-In a Cisco networking device, CEF provides packet forwarding, a key element of NSF.
-CEF maintains the FIB and uses the FIB information that was current at the time of a switchover to continue forwarding packets during the switchover.
-NSF helps to reduce traffic interruption during the switchover.
+A key element of NSF is packet forwarding.
+In a Cisco networking device, packet forwarding is provided by CEF.
+CEF maintains the FIB, and uses the FIB information that was current at the time of the switchover to continue forwarding packets during a switchover.
+This feature reduces traffic interruption during the switchover.

 During normal NSF operation, CEF on the active RP synchronizes its current FIB and adjacency databases with the FIB and adjacency databases on the standby RP.
 Upon switchover of the active RP, the standby RP initially has FIB and adjacency databases that are mirror images of those that were current on the active RP.
 For platforms with intelligent line cards, the line cards will maintain the current forwarding information over a switchover; for platforms with forwarding engines, CEF will keep the forwarding engine on the standby RP current with changes that are sent to it by CEF on the active RP.
 In this way, the line cards or forwarding engines will be able to continue forwarding after a switchover as soon as the interfaces and a data path are available.